 A lot of times, a workers’ compensation injury can qualify as a disability, even if it’s a minor injury.
 This is especially true if your employer perceives you as being disabled or treats you as being disabled because you got hurt.
 In fact, there are actually government regulations that say if an employer treats you differently because you got hurt at work, then you may be entitled to the protections of the Americans With Disability Act.
 Thus, an employer would have to actually give you accommodations for your injury.

 Accommodations include things like light-duty work, job restructuring, reassignment, time off work, etc. It is best for an employee to request an accommodation so the employer cannot say that it did not know you had a disability requiring accommodations.
 Usually your employer needs to accommodate your doctor’s work restrictions It is unlawful for an employer to have a policy of not allowing disabled or injured workers to return to work until and unless they are “full duty” or “100%.”
 It is unlawful for your employer to fire you because you requested accommodations.

-If you're an injured worker and you're employer holds that against you or takes action against you, you do have rights in Florida.
-This is especially true if you're fired.
+If you’re an injured worker and your employer holds that against you or takes action against you, you do have rights in Florida.
+This is especially true if you’re fired.
 You should contact an employment lawyer.
+Call 561-560-5597.